dswann101164/azure-noob-blog/posts/2025-11-30-tag-governance-247-variations.md

 Database Server
 db-server
 File Server
-SQL Server        ← That's a product, not a type Server-VM         ← Redundant virtual-server    ← Everything in Azure is virtual
+SQL Server        â† That's a product, not a type Server-VM         â† Redundant virtual-server    â† Everything in Azure is virtual
 ```

 **The entire Type tag catalog:**